-CMC Orthopaedic Surgery's physicians are well trained in the numerous surgical techniques and non-surgical treatment plans designed to restore function and range of motion to patients' lives.
+CMC Orthopaedic Surgery's physicians, providing care in Lincolnton and Denver, NC, are well trained in the numerous surgical techniques and non-surgical treatment plans designed to restore function and range of motion to patients' lives.
 Whether you suffer from years of use or a traumatic injury, a chronic condition or a recent development, our specialty-trained physicians understand the intricate workings of these joints.

 They have spent years dedicating their practice to the new technology, continuing medical education, and diagnosis and treatment for conditions of the upper extremity.